JRMurr/JRMurr.github.io/content/blog/aoc2024/nix/part02.md

 [puzzle link](https://adventofcode.com/2024/day/4)

-This is an interesting one, you basically need to find all occurences of the string `XMAS` in the puzzle input, it can appear horizontal, vertical, diagonal, backwards, and overlapping.
+This is an interesting one, you basically need to find all occurrences of the string `XMAS` in the puzzle input, it can appear horizontal, vertical, diagonal, backwards, and overlapping.

 ## Part 01